alexmopun/tfm__micromobility_3dcnn/README.md

 *c* must be equal to *num_workers*.
 If you are using *calcula* servers, please use *c* <= 4

 ### Continue training from checkpoint
 The framework saves the checkpoint with minimum validation loss automatically.
+By default it will be savd inside the *lightning_logs* folder (it's the .ckpt file).
 Additionally it creates a *.yaml* file which contains the hyper-parameters.
 To continue the training from a checkpoint:

 ```
 python train.py --model=x3d_s --use_cuda --gpus=1 --num_workers=4 --max_epochs=150 --load_ckpt --ckpt_path=path/to/checkpoint --hparams_path=path/to/hpamarams